zareldyn/slarp/README.md

 The *certs* directory contains the LE certificates Certbot has requested for you, and regularly you may want to make a copy of it, even if it is persisted when you stop SLARP.
 The same applies to the *vhosts* you create.

-Finally, the purpose of *apache-logs* and *certbot-logs* (their default names in the SLARP installation if not customized) is to avoid having logs growing inside the container.
+Finally, the purpose of *apache-logs* and *certbot-logs* (their default names in the SLARP installation if not customized) is to avoid having logs growing inside the container's filesystem.
 Moreover, it is usually useful to keep them.

 #### Updating SLARP